xtendui/xtendui/src/gatsby/markdown/hidden/tests/disabled.md

 Test overlay open on mobile > resize desktop is disabled.

+Test nested check elements and targets length of nested parent components.

-Test nested
+Test nested should disable only parent.

-  Overlay open nested should close one by one clicking outside.
+Test nested close should close only child.

-  Overlay open nested and close should have classHtml scrollbar until all nested closed.
+Test nested classhtml should have classHtml scrollbar until all nested closed.

 <demo>
   <demoinline src="demos/components/card/disable">